- Instructions for Form 8038 - Main Contents

 The address entered on lines 4 and 6 is the address the IRS will use for all written communications regarding the processing of this return, including any notices.

 This line is for IRS use only.
 Do not make an entry.

-The date of issue is generally the date on which the issuer physically exchanges the bonds for the underwriter's (or other purchaser's) funds.
+The date of issue is generally the first date on which the issuer physically exchanges any bond included in the issue for the underwriter's (or other purchaser's) funds.